Medical Practice Accounts Payable Internal Controls

 - Is a list of unpaid invoices regularly prepared and periodically reviewed?

 - Are invoices from unfamiliar or unusual vendors reviewed and approved for payment by authorized personnel who are independent of the invoice processing function?

 - How are double payments to vendors identified within the current payables system?

 - If purchase orders are used, are all purchase transactions used with pre-numbered purchase orders?

 - Are employees required to submit expense reports for all travel related expenses on a timely basis?

-- Are expense reports scrutinized closely before paid?
+- Are expense reports scrutinized closely before being paid?

-- Are credit card statement scrutinized closely before paid?
+- Are credit card statements scrutinized closely before being paid?

 - If you use Quickbooks, is the Audit Trail report scrutinized and analyzed?